How PACE Works

-At least 30% of the utility bill of the average American business is waste.
-The problem is that the upfront cost of an energy efficiency, water efficiency or renewable energy project to eliminate that waste is difficult to justify when there are dozens of other demands on a company’s capital.
+The average American business can save at least 30% of their utility bills by eliminating waste.
+The problem is that the upfront cost of an energy efficiency, water efficiency or renewable energy project to eliminate that waste may be difficult to justify.
 Until now.

-PACE is a revolutionary new financing tool that enables investment in comprehensive energy efficiency, water efficiency and renewable energy projects that used to be virtually impossible.
-By financing such projects through PACE, businesses can eliminate the need for upfront capital and spread the costs over 10 or 20 years so that the savings generated from the project are greater than the annual PACE loan repayment – generating immediate positive cash flow.
+PACE is a financing tool that enables cashflow positive investment in comprehensive energy efficiency, water efficiency and renewable energy projects.
+By financing such projects through PACE, businesses can eliminate the need for upfront capital and spread the costs over up to 25 years so that the savings generated from the project are greater than the annual PACE loan repayment – generating immediate positive cash flow.

-- Up to 100% of the project's cost can be covered under a PACE special assessment.
+- Up to 100% of the project’s hard and soft cost can be covered under a PACE special assessment.
+No upfront costs are required.

-- Under Michigan's PACE statute, the contractor doing the work must guarantee the energy savings on all projects of $250,000 and up.
+- Under Michigan’s PACE statute, the savings must be guaranteed on all projects of $250,000 and up.

-- Bottom line: property owners doing PACE projects approved as part of Lean & Green Michigan will generally pay nothing down and will generate more money in energy savings than their payments to service the special assessment.
+- Bottom line: property owners doing PACE projects approved as part of Lean & Green Michigan will generally pay nothing down and will generate more money in savings than they finance.
 The project will be cash flow positive from beginning to end.
-In fact, under Michigan's PACE law, this savings to investment ratio must be positive on day one as a condition of project approval.
+In fact, under Michigan’s PACE law, this savings to investment ratio must be positive on day one as a condition of project approval.